 Alzheimer’s disease can either be sporadic or familial:

-- Sporadic Alzheimer’s disease – can affect adults of any age, but usually occurs in people 65 years and older and is the most common form of Alzheimer’s disease.
+This type of alzheimer's disease affects adults of any age, but usually occurs in people 65 years and older and is the most common form of Alzheimer’s disease.

-- Familial Alzheimer’s disease – is a very rare genetic condition caused by a mutation in one of the genes.
+This is a very rare genetic condition and is caused by a mutation in one of the genes.
 The presence of the mutated gene means that the person will eventually develop the disease, usually in their 40s or 50s.

 What causes Alzheimer’s disease?